alehander92/gara/README.md

 # or

-echo lastMatchError() # if we detect this call, we generate an error message: we don't do it by default to not slow down the code
+lastMatchError() # if we detect this call, we generate an error message: we don't do it by default to not slow down the code
 ```

-With enough discipline we can generate pretty readable code from our macro.
+With some discipline we can generate pretty readable code from our macro.
 This would be also beneficial for the end user, as we can map his invocation with the generated code and help him
 see the problem easily.